nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **Sorting by Same Name/Deadline:** When a sort is applied, if multiple people share the same name or deadline, modifying other fields (e.g. project status) may shuffle their order, though sorting among different names or deadlines remains correct.
+3. **Sorting for clients with same Name/Deadline:** When a sort is applied, if multiple people share the same name or deadline, modifying other fields (e.g. project status) may shuffle their order, though sorting among different names or deadlines remains correct.
 This bug is due to a JavaFX SortedList issue and will be fixed in an upcoming update.
 More details in the [Developer's Guide](DeveloperGuide.md#appendix-planned-enhancements).

 --------------------------------------------------------------------------------------------------------------------